Rigorous results concerning the Holstein--Hubbard model: Introduction and results

 Let $G=(\Lambda, E)$ be a graph with vertex set $\Lambda$ and edge collection $E$.
-We suppose that $G$ is embedded in $\BbbR^d$.
-An edge with end-points $x$ and $y$ will be denoted by $\{x, y\}$.
-In this paper, we always assume that $\{x, x\}\notin E$ for any $x\in \Lambda$, i.e., any loops are excluded. $G$ is called connected if any of its vertices are linked by a path in $G$. $G$ is called bipartite if $\Lambda$ admits a partition into two classes such that every edge has its ends in different classes.
-We assume that the graph $G$ is bipartite henceforth.
+We suppose that $G$ is embedded in $\BbbR^d$ and that $\Lambda$ is a finite subset of $\BbbR^d$.
+An edge with end-points $x$ and $y$ is denoted by $\{x, y\}$.
+We always assume that $\{x, x\}\notin E$ for any $x\in \Lambda$, i.e., any loops are excluded.
+Henceforth, we assume that \begin{flushleft} {\bf (G)} $G$ is bipartite\footnote{ A graph $G$ is called {\it bipartite} if $\Lambda$ admits a partition into two classes, such that every edge has its ends in different classes.}.